Alice's Restaurant: Legacy

 Alice's Restaurant of Sky Londa, California, founded in the 1960s, was originally founded by Alice Taylor with no connection to Alice Brock.
-Subsequent owners of the restaurant kept the original name as a homage to the song, eventually adding a "Group W bench," because the name had made the restaurant a tourist attraction that was "good for business."
+Subsequent owners of the restaurant kept the original name as a homage to the song, eventually adding a "Group W bench", because the name had made the restaurant a tourist attraction that was "good for business."

 The programming language Smalltalk was written around the same time.
 The song played a minor role that lives on today.
 The choices to adopt some of the language in the song has spread to other languages that may not even know that Alice's Restaurant helped to inspire.
 The lyrics: "They got a building down New York City, it’s called Whitehall Street, Where you walk in, you get injected, inspected, detected, infected, neglected and selected." helped shape the programming methods #inject #inspect #detect, #select.

-The German singer-songwriter Hannes Wader used the tune for his anarchistic song "Der Tankerkönig."
+The German singer-songwriter Hannes Wader used the tune for his anarchistic song "Der Tankerkönig" ("The Tanker King").